adesege/HelloBooks/slate/source/includes/_users.md

 }
 ```

-This endpoint for authenticated users to changes their password
+This endpoint is for authenticated users to changes their password

 ### HTTP Request